leafo/pgmoon/README.md

 ```

 * **Advantage**: Parameters can be included in query without risk of SQL injection attacks, no need to escape values and interpolate strings
+* **Advantage**: Supports the `pgmoon_serialize` method to allow for custom types to be automatically serialized into parameters for the query
 * **Disadvantage**: Only a single query can be sent a time
 * **Disadvantage**: Substantially more overhead per query.
 A no-op query may be 50% to 100% slower. (note that this overhead may be negligible depending on the runtime of the query itself)
-* **Disadvantage**: Some kinds of query syntax are not compatible with parameters (eg. `where id in (1,2,3)`), so you may still need to use string interpolation and assume the associated risks.
+* **Disadvantage**: Some kinds of query syntax are not compatible with parameters (eg. `where id in (1,2,3)`), so you may still need to use string interpolation and assume the associated risks

 ### Simple protocol